What is Owlet?

 Owlet provides a scene tree displaying all the nodes and meshes.
 You can edit transformations using gizmo or by entering values, you can hide or show nodes, clone or delete them.
 Owlet can also generate normals and UV-mapping if a scene misses them.

 Owlet supports rendering to resolutions up to 16384x16384 pixels with a "Good Enough" button that you can press when you are happy with the image you see.
-At the other hand Owlet features a "Render More" button that asks it to do some extra rendering, if you need it.
+Multi-layer output, normal and depth maps, material and object maps are also supported.

 Owlet comes with 400+ built-in materials, including plastics, paints, metals, papers, glasses, liquires, stones, woods and lights.
 It also features some useful textures for anisotropy, wood, stone, paper, background and environments.
 That's a good start, just add some yours to make it perfect!